DanielBrechner/hurrdat_co2/README.md

  LO – A low that is neither a tropical cyclone, a subtropical cyclone, nor an extratropical cyclone (of any intensity) WV – Tropical Wave (of any intensity)
  DB – Disturbance (of any intensity)

+ # Some background on Hurricanes

+ Hurricanes are tropical cyclones with winds that exceed 64 knots (74 mi/hr) and blow counterclockwise about their centers in the Northern hemisphere, (clockwise in the Southern hemisphere).

+ Hurricanes are born over the warm waters of the tropical oceans, where humid air and converging winds fuel convective processes responsible for developing hurricanes.

+ Hurricane season typically extends from June through November, when water temperatures in these regions are relatively high (greater than 26.5 C or 79.7 F).
+Most hurricanes occur in late summer and early fall, i.e., August and September.
+Hurricanes are larger than thunderstorms and tornadoes but smaller than mid-latitude cyclones

+ This information on hurricanes was found at http://ww2010.atmos.uiuc.edu/(Gh)/guides/mtr/hurr/def.rxml